-Exactly what is overthinking / overanalyzing?
+Exactly what is overthinking / overanalyzing in a relationship?

 Overthinking may include perseverating on what could be going wrong in the relationship or with the individual to justify emotional discomfort.
 This may present as worried thoughts about the future fueled by fear and doubt.
 Overanalyzing may look like searching for hidden meaning, personalizing a behavior, and developing false narratives.
-The outcome of these methods of thinking often consists of low energy, self-esteem, and security in the relationship.
+The outcome of these methods of thinking often consists of low energy, poor self-esteem, and lack of security in the relationship.

 What does overthinking look like?
 As you invest your energy into these worried and scary thoughts, you may become self-critical, misinterpret intentions, and build a negative perspective of the relationship.

 1. The Self-Critic

 Perhaps your struggle to trust that your partner’s actions are genuine or feel that you’re “walking on eggshells” trying to avoid conflicts for fear that it may end the relationship.
 Some folks may label themselves as “needy” and withhold bids for connection or reassurance for fear of what their partner may think of them, especially they or others have previously dismissed their feelings and bids.